4d/docs/docs/web-studio/web-studio.md

 ### Styles Library

-The styles library offers a choice of styles that you can apply to your components.
+The styles library offers a choice of CSS styles that you can apply to your components.

 ![alt-text](assets/en/web-studio/styles-library.png)